 If your organization is interested in learning more about one of the sponsorship packages above, please contact:

-Elizabeth Milliken at [email protected].
+Liz Milliken at elizabeth@sudc.org.

-The Unity Fund plays a crucial role in our commitment to inclusivity and equal access, ensuring that more members of the SUDC Foundation Community can take part in this profoundly transformative event.
 The Unity Fund provides limited financial assistance to bereaved families toward the cost of airfare and hotel accommodations related to retreat travel.
 All registered parents/legal guardians, and grandparents experiencing financial hardship, are invited to request funds to help offset costs associated with lodging and travel expenses.

 The start of a busy day filled with educational sessions and activities.
-Families will all gather to enjoy a delicious buffet breakfast comprised of midwestern heartland classics complete with smokehouse bacon and Minnesota wild rice link sausage as they prepare for the busy day of emotionally uplifting and nurturing activities.
+Families will all gather to enjoy a delicious buffet breakfast comprised of midwestern heartland classics, complete with smokehouse bacon and Minnesota wild rice link sausag,e as they prepare for the busy day of emotionally uplifting and nurturing activities.

 Funding need: $2,000